Climate & Inclusivity

 - All staff, faculty, and GTAs will be required to complete professional development and training as part of the College of Engineering's Action Plan for Racial Equity and Inclusion (Focus Area 1)

-- A department-level internal bias and discrimination reporting system is being created for students, staff and faculty for roll out by the end of Spring 2021 as an alternative to department ombuds.
+- An anonymous department-level bias and discrimination reporting system has been created for students, staff, as an alternative to department advocates.

 - A newly created faculty mentoring program has been organized to help the success of diverse and underserved student populations.